• Skip to main content

 Lemon Ginger with Hazelnut Shortbread cookie on a red dish.

-I tried to find a site that would give a good explanation, but everything I clicked on was just a question and answer page.
+I tried to find a site that would give a good explanation, but everything I clicked on was just a question-and-answer page.
 So I will do my summary:

 How to Add Lemon to Your Cookies